MathildeAguiar/docs_internship/journal.md

 - [ ] Design the interface for the exercise editing.

 * I finished creating my base (header/footer/nav) for all pages.
 Finally clean!

+### 2/06/21:
+* I created the different forms and pages needed.
+I still have to improve the overall aspect but we have a nice base.
+I am waiting for the database extract to continue to work.